k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 Notes:

-* The transaction is added to the delta table as is without any validation.
+* The transaction is added to the delta table as it is, without any validation.

 * The **set async_trx** command must be executed outside the transaction and prior to it.